How to Stop Snoring

 Get $450 OFF Mattresses

 “OSA is a serious problem because it places tremendous stress on your heart,” says behavioral sleep specialist Dr. Jade Wu, Ph.D.
-“In the sleep clinic, this is always our top priority to treat in patients with sleep problems.”
+“In the sleep clinic, this is always our top priority to treat snoring in patients with sleep problems.”

 Recurrent vibrations during snoring can lead to injuries in the upper airway and also prevent healing of the damaged tissues.
 These vibrations hinder the functioning of a neurotransmitter associated with healing throat muscles.
 Injured throat muscles tend to relax intermittently, blocking your airway during sleep.
 Preventing snoring can help you lower the risk of developing OSA.